Heinie Mueller (second baseman)

-Emmett Jerome "Heinie" Mueller (July 20, 1912 – October 3, 1986) was a Major League Baseball player for the Philadelphia Phillies from 1938 to 1941.
+Emmett Jerome "Heinie" Mueller (July 20, 1912 – October 3, 1986) was an American Major League Baseball player for the Philadelphia Phillies from 1938 to 1941.

 Born in St. Louis, Missouri, Mueller originally signed as an infielder with the St. Louis Cardinals’ organization.
 Before reaching the major leagues, Mueller played with Springfield in the Western Association and in 1935 and 1936 with Houston.

 Historic first at-bat

 In December 1937, the Cardinals sold Mueller to the Philadelphia Phillies.
 Mueller became the Phillies starting second baseman in 1938.
 In his major league debut on Opening Day, April 19, 1938, he became the first player in history to hit a leadoff home run in his first major league at-bat.
 (No other Phillie would hit a leadoff homer on Opening Day until César Hernández in 2017.)
 Amazingly, in the very same game, Ernie Koy, from the opposing Brooklyn Dodgers, also hit a home run in his very first Major League at-bat.
 This game remains one of only two in Major League history in which multiple players hit home runs in their first ever at-bat (the other occurring on August 13, 2016, when teammates Tyler Austin and Aaron Judge hit their home runs in consecutive debut at-bats).

 Interestingly, the first Major League ballplayer ever to hit a home run on the very first pitch in their first at bat is named Walter Mueller; it is unclear whether the two ballplayers are related, although coincidentally, Walter did have a brother, also named Heinie Mueller, who himself played in the Major Leagues.